-We aim to establish a community in which everybody upholds our school values of working hard, choosing kind and being safe, where individual differences are appreciated, understood and accepted.
+We aim to establish a community in which everybody upholds our school values of respect, participation and growth; and where individual differences are appreciated, understood and accepted.
 Everybody has a right to enjoy their time at school.

 Our vision

 "Australian schools are learning communities that promote student wellbeing, safety and positive relationships so that students can reach their full potential."